tdauth/tenet/README.md

 He/she does also control inverted gold transports which must be protected.
 The player's goal is to secure as many gold transports as possible.

+#### The Clock

+The clock is a special item which allows you to reverse time for a little while.
+This will undo events and allow you to change the past.
+Other than the turnstile machine it does not just invert time but reverses events and then continues with the time flow in the same direction as before.
+During the reversal of time, nothing can changed.
+Currently, it is only available to the future player.

 ### The Turnstile Machine

 There is one single turnstile machine on the map which can invert a group of units.